Load GCS Data via SyncedGcsBlob in Merino

 - Curated Recommendations - uses

-to check every minute and load data only when the blob is updated
+SyncedGcsBlobto check every minute and load data only when the blob is updated

 TopPicks and Manifest are loaded periodically without checking whether the data was updated.
 This requires a longer reload time, leading to stale data, unnecessary resource use, and duplicated maintenance effort.

-timestamp of GCS blobs and reloads data only when blobs are updated, calling a callback function to parse and cache the data.
-However, SyncedGcsBlob
+The existing SyncedGcsBlob class, used by the curated recommendations endpoint, periodically checks the updated timestamp of GCS blobs and reloads data only when blobs are updated, calling a callback function to parse and cache the data.
+However, SyncedGcsBlob currently uses Google's synchronous GCS client (google-cloud-storage), offloading synchronous calls to a thread pool to avoid blocking the main event loop (as previously addressed in ADR 0005).

-for all providers, and further, should we enhance it to use the asynchronous gcloud-aio-storage
+Should we standardize on SyncedGcsBlob for all providers, and further, should we enhance it to use the asynchronous gcloud-aio-storage client to simplify our implementation?

 Decision Drivers